rickijen/azureiotoperations-elastel-zephyr/README.md

 IIoT gateway is a critical component in the solution to aggregate data collected from industry standard protocols (such as [Modbus](https://en.wikipedia.org/wiki/Modbus), [BACnet](https://en.wikipedia.org/wiki/BACnet), [OPC UA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture), [Sparkplug](https://sparkplug.eclipse.org/), etc.).
 The Gateway then processes and routes data to the cloud.

 [Azure IoT Operations](https://learn.microsoft.com/azure/iot-operations/overview-iot-operations) features an enterprise-grade MQTT broker that is deployed locally in an Arc-enabled Kubernetes cluster installed at the edge site.
-With proper [Data Flows](https://learn.microsoft.com/azure/iot-operations/connect-to-cloud/overview-dataflow) configured, data gathered from the IIoT Gateway can be delivered to the cloud.
+With proper [Data Flows](https://learn.microsoft.com/azure/iot-operations/connect-to-cloud/overview-dataflow) configured, data gathered from the IIoT gateway can be delivered to the cloud.
 Control commands can be delivered from cloud to devices as well.

 ## Overview